Cartheur-Research/6x09-assembler/README.md

        arguments to a pseudo-op or macro.
 Permitted arguments are specific  to the instruction or pseudo-op, but in general they may be:

-       o An expression.
+       An expression.

-       o A register name, with optional pre-decrement or post-increment.
+       A register name, with optional pre-decrement or post-increment.

-       o A  nested  list surrounded by [ and ].
+       A  nested  list surrounded by [ and ].
 This is generally only used to indicate indirect indexed addressing.

        In addition, any argument may be preceded by:

-       o #, indicate immediate value.
+       #, indicate immediate value.

-       o <<, force 5-bit index offset.
+       <<, force 5-bit index offset.

-       o <, force direct addressing, 8-bit value or 8-bit index offset.
+       <, force direct addressing, 8-bit value or 8-bit index offset.

-       o >, force extended addressing, 16-bit value or 16-bit index offset.
+       >, force extended addressing, 16-bit value or 16-bit index offset.

    Expressions
        Expressions are formed of:

-       o A decimal number.
+       A decimal number.

-       o An octal number preceded by @ or with a leading 0.
+       An octal number preceded by @ or with a leading 0.

-       o A binary number preceded by % or 0b.
+       A binary number preceded by % or 0b.

-       o A hexadecimal number preceded by $ or 0x.
+       A hexadecimal number preceded by $ or 0x.

-       o A floating point number: decimal digits surrounding exactly one  full stop (.).
+       A floating point number: decimal digits surrounding exactly one full stop (.).

-       o A  single  quote  followed by any ASCII character (yielding the ASCII value of that character).
+       A  single  quote  followed by any ASCII character (yielding the ASCII value of that character).

-       o A symbol name, local forward reference or local back reference.
+       A symbol name, local forward reference or local back reference.

-       o Any of the above prefixed with a unary minus (-) or plus (+).
+       Any of the above prefixed with a unary minus (-) or plus (+).

-       o A string delimited either by double quotes or /.
+       A string delimited either by double quotes or /.

-       o A combination of any of the above with arithmetic,  bitwise,  logical or relational operators.
+       A combination of any of the above with arithmetic, bitwise, logical or relational operators.

-       o Parenthesis to specify precedence.
+       Parenthesis to specify precedence.

        The  assembler  uses  multiple passes to resolve expressions.
 If an ex- pression refers to a symbol that cannot currently be resolved, an extra